xUhEngwAng/912-notes/words.md

 	- Thousands of ex-army officers have found lucrative jobs in private security firms.

 + upstart
-> (n)someone who behaves as it they were more important than they really are and who shows a lack of respect towards people who are more experienced and or older.
+> (n)someone who behaves as if they were more important than they really are and who shows a lack of respect towards people who are more experienced and or older.

 	- Many prefer a familiar authority figure to a yound upstart.